top of page

 How it Helps: Provides children with tools to challenge unhelpful thought patterns, build coping strategies, and develop positive behaviours.

-Applications: Anxiety disorders, depression, emotional regulation, social anxiety, and obsessive-compulsive behaviours.
+Supports: Anxiety disorders, depression, emotional regulation, social anxiety, and obsessive-compulsive behaviours.

 EMDR is a specialised therapy designed to help children and young people process trauma and distressing experiences.
 It uses guided eye movements or other bilateral stimulation to help the brain reprocess difficult memories in a healthier way.